Home

 Polychaetes

 Polychaetes are largely marine annelid worms that are a major component of reef ecosystems.
 Most can be readily distinguished from opisthobranchs by their segmented bodies, leg-like parapodia and bristle-like setae.
 A few, however, have retractile tentacles lining the body that superficially resemble cerata or are broad and flattened resembling dorids.
-A close look at the underside of these will reveal the segmentation and setae.
+A close look at the undersides of these will reveal the segmentation and setae.
 They may be predators, scavengers or detritus feeders.
+Other, sedentary, tube-dwelling species have plume-like gills used in respiration and filter feeding.

 A few of the species most frequently mistaken for sea slugs: